 National Standard for Administration of Marine Safety (NSAMS)

-The NSAMS is the standard for the conduct of survey, the auditing and approval of RTOs and in future, the auditing of operations.
+The NSAMS is the standard for the conduct of survey, the auditing and approval of Registered Training Organisations and, in future, the auditing of operations.

 The NSCV, USL or NSAMS can be accessed on the AMSA website – Domestic Standards